 Before getting into the specifics of your dog’s health, the doctor will want to know about any recent changes in your pet’s habits or behaviour.

-2. Get a full medical checkup
+2. Get a complete medical checkup

 Using our five senses (sight, touch, smell, etc.), we do a comprehensive physical examination.
 What the veterinarian will see is: